keelyzglenn/Word-Counter/README.md

 Output: "this is a sentence."
 Reason: The easiest behavior to test is if the program can take an input and return the exact same input with no changes.

-* User inputs a single word and the sentence.
-The program returns the word and the sentence
+* User inputs a single word.
+The program returns the word.
-Input: Sentence: "this is a sentence.", Word: "sentence"
+Input: Word: "sentence"
-Output: Sentence: "this is a sentence.", Word: "sentence"
+Output: Word: "sentence"
-Reason: The second easiest behavior to test is if the program can take TWO inputs and return the exact same inputs with no changes.
+Reason: The easiest behavior to test is if the program can take an input and return the exact same input with no changes.

 * The program will search through the inputted sentence and using the inputted word the program will return the number of times the sentence contains the inputted word.
 Input: Sentence: "this is a sentence.", Word: "sentence"